Sciebo-RDS/Sciebo-RDS/docs/docs/gettingstarted/zenodo.md

 2. The first step will give you a Zenodo `Client ID` and `Client secret`.

-Place it in your `values.yaml` as shown in the next section, [Configuting Kubernetes](./kubernetes.md).
+Place it in your `values.yaml` as shown in the next section, [Configuring Kubernetes](./kubernetes.md).